 There’s also methods to redirect your SMSTS.log automatically to a network share which could help :

 We hope this post will ease your Windows 10 deployments.
-Leave your comments and questions in the comment section.
+Do you have a better alternative to monitor SCCM task sequence ?
+Leave your comments and suggestions in the comment section.

 Founder of System Center Dudes.
 Based in Montreal, Canada, Senior Microsoft SCCM Consultant, 5 times Enterprise Mobility MVP.
 Working in the industry since 1999.
 His specialization is designing, deploying and configuring SCCM, mass deployment of Windows operating systems, Office 365 and Intunes deployments.